 1. Challenge: Weak Brand Awareness

-Social media is ideal for reaching a broader audience, however, what you post is central to success.
+Social media is ideal for reaching a broader audience, however, why you post is central to success.
 Every post, update, and tweet creates an impression in users’ minds.

 Social media strategy to solve this challenge: Steps must be taken to identify what makes the company and its products valuable.
 You must define why people choose you rather than your competitor.